ajoh504/backupfileutil/README.md

 This script takes no command line arguments.
 All arguments are accepted through `input()` calls.

+If path leads to a directory, all files and subdirectories will be copied to the backup drive.
+If path leads to a file, the file will be copied and the parent directory will be created on the backup drive.

 ### Getting Started:

 This script was written using Python 3x on Windows.
 To use this script, a valid Python 3 installation is required.
 This script will not run on Mac or Linux.
 Once Python is installed, simply copy and paste the script in the desired location.